-PGOOD is an open-drain output and requires a pull-up resistor.
+PGOOD is an open-drain output and requires a pull up resistor.
 PGOOD is actively held low in soft-start, standby, and shutdown.
-It is released when both output voltages are above 80% to 120% of the nominal regulation point for RT8122.
+It is released when both output voltages are within $\pm 20\%$ of the nominal regulation point for RT8127.

-The PGOOD delay is from FB exceeds 80% of VREF to PGOOD goes high, and the delay time is around 3 times the soft-start time, tss.
+The PGOOD delay time is from FB exceeding 80% of VREF to PGOOD rising high, the delay time is around 3 times the soft-start time t{SS} .